 - Notice and Access: Most shareholders will not receive printed copies of the Proxy Materials unless they request them.
 Instead, the Notice of Materials, which was mailed to most of our shareholders beginning on or about March 15, 2019, will instruct you on how to access and review all of the Proxy Materials at www.proxyvote.com.
 Such notice also instructs you on how you may submit your proxy on the internet.
 If you would like to receive a paper or email copy of our Proxy Materials, you should follow the instructions for requesting such materials in the Notice of Materials.
-Any request to receive a Notice of Materials will receive a paper copy of the Proxy Materials by mail or an electronic copy of the Proxy Materials by email (see below). - Email Access to Proxy Materials: Shareholders who previously elected to receive notice of access to Proxy Materials via email will not receive the Notice of Materials in the mail.
+Any request to receive Proxy Materials by mail or email will remain in effect until you revoke it.
+Shareholders who do not receive a Notice of Materials will receive a paper copy of the Proxy Materials by mail or an electronic copy of the Proxy Materials by email (see below). - Email Access to Proxy Materials: Shareholders who previously elected to receive notice of access to Proxy Materials via email will not receive the Notice of Materials in the mail.
 You should have received an email with links to the Proxy Materials and online proxy voting. - Paper Copy of Proxy Materials with Proxy Card: All shareholders of record and shareholders who previously requested paper copies of the Proxy Materials will not receive the Notice of Materials.
 Instead, such shareholders will continue to receive a paper copy of the Proxy Materials until a request is submitted to change delivery methods.
 You can eliminate all such paper mailings in the future by electing to receive an email that provides internet links to these documents.
 Opting to receive all future Proxy Materials online will save us the cost of producing and mailing documents to your home or business and help us conserve natural resources.
 To request electronic delivery, please follow the instructions on your proxy card or voting instruction card. - Request through Bank/Broker: Shareholders holding Ordinary Shares in anonymous form (au porteur) through Euroclear France must contact their bank, broker, or financial intermediary to request the Proxy Materials, including a proxy card that will enable shareholders to vote, request an admission ticket, or authorize a proxy for the Annual Meeting.